Multichannel Inventory Management: Challenges, Considerations, and Solutions

 When you’re selling on one channel like Shopify, BigCommerce, or Amazon, you’re usually managing one pool of inventory, one set of sales data, and one set of product listings.
 Your main challenges are controlling costs and ensuring there are no discrepancies between your listed quantity and what’s actually in your ecommerce warehouse, what’s being shipped, and what’s being restocked.

 Each time you add a new sales channel, this process becomes exponentially more cumbersome.
-Multichannel retailing forces you to factor in various buying behaviours, turnover rates, return frequencies, shipping speeds, and demand across channels — in addition to the usual complexities of inventory management.
+Multichannel retailing forces you to factor in various buying behaviors, turnover rates, return frequencies, shipping speeds, and demand across channels — in addition to the usual complexities of inventory management.

 You not only have to rebalance inventory according to what’s in your warehouse, but also what’s concurrently listed on multiple channels.
 For example, if you sell the same products on multiple channels, you’ll need to manage and merge SKUs so you know which are identical products and manage the inventory accordingly.